Advanced Use Cases

 });

-Then in the main page script, register the service worker and instantiate the engine using CreateServiceWorkerMLCEngine factory function.
-The Engine implements the same MLCEngineInterface and exposes the same APIs, then simply use it as how you would use a normal MLCEngine in your application.
+Then, in the main page script, register the service worker and instantiate the engine using the CreateServiceWorkerMLCEngine factory function that implements the same MLCEngineInterface and exposes the same APIs.
+Then, simply use it as you would a normal MLCEngine.

 // main.ts